vegaprotocol/specs/specs/0000-Ethereum_Bridge_Spec.md

   F --> G[Vega chain]
 ```

-There will be one smart contract per Ethereum asset class.
+There will be one smart contract per Ethereum asset class (such as ETH or ERC20 tokens).
 We will consider new token standards as they are used, and develop new smart contracts to handle those.
 Regardless of asset type, the new Event Bus will be polling an Ethereum node for events on the known smart contracts, and pushing those in to Vega through a new API.

 ## On Chain Event Recording
 In order to enable decentralized and secure depositing and withdrawal of funds, we have created a series of “bridge” smart contracts.
 These bridges each target a specific asset class, such as ETH or ERC20 tokens, and expose simple functionality to allow the Vega network to accept deposits, hold, and then release assets as needed.
 This immutably records all deposits and withdrawals for all of the assets that Vega markets use, as well as any governance pertaining to the bridge smart contracts.